day8/re-frame/docs/MentalModelOmnibus.md

 step by step towards the error causing problem.

-This is perfect for debugging assuming, of course, you are in a position to capture an app state checkpoint, and the events since then.
+This is perfect for debugging assuming, of course, you are in a position to capture a checkpoint of `app-db`, and the events since then.

 Here's Martin Fowler's [description of Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html).